kreuz123/Movie-information-app/README.md

 *A functionality to search for movie screenings by specific cinemas.
 Users can find details about which cinemas are playing specific movies and the showtimes.
 *The app's color scheme is primarily gray, black, and yellow, inspired by the branding of Finnkino, creating a modern and cohesive user experience.

-Self-Evaluation
-According to the evaluation criteria, I would rate my project as being between Good and Very Good.

 Strengths:
 My project meets all the required functionality and features as outlined in the assignment.
 I successfully implemented a working search function and integrated a user-friendly clean search button.